rss logo

 • Select the Active Directory Enrollment Policy and click Next to continue:

-• Select the previously set NPS Policy and click Enroll:
+• Select the previously defined NPS Policy and click Enroll:

-• Simply click Finish once the enrollment process is over:
+• Simply click on Finish when the enrollment process is complete:

-• After clicking Refresh, you should see your Computer certificate appear:
+• After clicking on Refresh, you should see your computer's certificate appear:

 Automatically through Group Policy (GPO)

-In order to automate the process of certificate renewal, we can create a GPO.
+To automate the certificate renewal process, we can create a GPO.

 • Go to Computer Configuration > Policies > Windows Settings > Security Settings > Public Key Policies and edit the Certificate Services Client - Auto-Enrollment policy:

-• Enable the Configuration Model and check the boxes to enable the automation of certificate renewal:
+• Enable the Configuration Model and check the boxes to enable automatic certificate renewal:

 C:\> gpupdate